-Income Tax on sell of House Property
+Income Tax on sale of House Property

 But tax liability on property investment can be saved by investing the amount under two schemes.
 If you buy another property (not land) within two years or construct within three years of selling the house, you will not be liable to pay any capital gain tax.
-Subsequently you can also invest in capital gain bonds, with maximum limit of Rs 50 lakh per person per year.
+Subsequently, you can also invest in capital gain bonds, with a maximum limit of Rs 50 lakh per person per year.
 However, if you intend to do any of these after few months, the amount realized should be deposited in a capital gain deposit scheme account in any nationalized bank for a stipulated time.

-Question: I want to take education loan for my child’s higher education.
+Question: I want to take an education loan for my child’s higher education.
 Can you please advise what factors to look into before going for it?

-Before going to bank for checking the loan formalities, I would advise you to zero in on the course and Institution where you are seeking admission of your child.
+Before going to the bank for checking the loan formalities, I would advise you to zero in on the course and Institution where you are seeking admission of your child.
 Check on the fee structure and placement record.
 Compare the fees vis a vis the expected salary following the course completion.
-All this information would be helpful to understand how easily the loan will be repaid and also if it worth taking loan for such kind of Institution for your child admission.
-Banks don’t ask for any security for loan up toRs 4 lakh but will do there due diligence.
-If loan amount would be more than 4 lakh but less than 7.5 lakhs than bank will ask for a 3rd party guarantor or co-loaner and if loan is more than 7.5 lakhs than you have to submit collateral of the equal amount of loan.
+All this information would be helpful to understand how easily the loan will be repaid and also if it is worth taking a loan for such kind of Institution for your child admission.
+Banks don’t ask for any security for loans up toRs 4 lakh but will do their due diligence.
+If the loan amount would be more than 4 lakh but less than 7.5 lakhs than bank will ask for a 3rd party guarantor or co-loaner and if the loan is more than 7.5 lakhs than you have to submit collateral of the equal amount of loan.
 It is also advisable to serve the interest in the moratorium period as this will help in reduction of interest rate to be charged by bank.

 EPF (Employee Provident Fund) & Pension

 Question: I am a Central Govt. employee.
-I joined service on 04/09/2010.
-From October, 2010 from my salary a sum of Rs.
+I joined the service on 04/09/2010.
+From October 2010 from my salary a sum of Rs.
 1475/- is deducted by my employer towards EPF.
 My date of birth is 31/08/1974.
 How much amount I will get after my retirement and also how much pension I can get per month after 60 years.
 Please clarify.